LoveBug2084/chess/README.md

 ## Technical Notes

+- Builds 001-032 were a **Single HTML file.**
+- Builds from 033 onwards have been split into logical functions
-- **Single HTML file.** No build step, no dependencies, no framework.
-Open the file in a browser.
+- No build step, no dependencies, no framework.
+Open the file in a browser (chessp4-001 ..
+032.html or index.html from 033 onwards).
 - **Sprite sheet:** pieces are drawn from `img/sprites.png`, a grid of 6 columns (piece type) × 10 rows (colour).
 Each cell is 128px.
   - Column order: pawn, knight, bishop, rook, queen, king.